Pest Control Dublin

 Rat Control Dublin

 Since the beginning of the pandemic, residential rodent activity has increased by 25%.
 But why is this?
 Rats thrive in cities.
 They travel through drains, emerging for food.
 And in a busy city with ample people, restaurants, and dumpsters, they never had to wander too far for a meal.
 However, in the past year, the city centre has essentially been deserted.

 The closure of offices, bars and restaurants resulted in a rodent food shortage.
 As a result, rats and mice had to locate a new food source.
-With people now working from home, food consumption and food waste has increased in residential areas.
+With people now working from home, food consumption and food waste have increased in residential areas.
 The increase in domestic waste, and increased fly-tipping, attracted rats to residential areas.
 Where there is waste, there is food.
-So they followed the food, and headed to houses and apartments.
+So they followed the food and headed to houses and apartments.
 Typically, rats only head indoors in the winter, as the weather gets colder.
-However, with no external food source, we are now finding that rat infestations have become year round occurrences.
+However, with no external food source, we are now finding that rat infestations have become year-round occurrences.
 Additionally, garden DIY’s has caused rats to head indoors.
 People now have more time on their hands, to tackle their overgrown garden.
-Removing excessive vegetation, leaves rodents exposed.
+Removing excessive vegetation leaves rodents exposed.
 Giving them no choice but to head inside to avoid predators.